ZhangLeUestc/CRVFLEn/readme.txt

 June.
 2016

 This code has been tested on 64-bit Windows with OpenCV 2.40+ on CPU.
-We have not tested it on GPU but it is easy to extend based on it.
+We have not tested it on GPU but it is easy to extend based on the current implementation.

 Installation: